emanuelbento/arco-components/README.md

 Premium scroll components for Webflow and the web.

-Arco is a library of high-quality animation components built with GSAP and ScrollTrigger.
+Arco is a library of high-quality animation components built with GSAP.
 Each component is ready to drop into any Webflow project or vanilla HTML site.

 ---